Non-office jobs are very advantageous, as you do not have to go to a particular place every day to work.

 Web developers can work anywhere but in an office environment.
 If you are a computer genius and can develop websites, then you can manage well with this job.

-Do you have an interest in building a website but you lack experience?
-There are various online courses that can be of help.
+Do you have an interest in building a website but lack experience?
+Various online courses can be of help.
 You can check them out.

-However, you need to ensure you don’t make mistakes some designers do which can affect a business.
+However, you need to ensure you don’t create bad website designs which can affect a business.
 You can also market your services on platforms like Linkedin, Ngcareers, freelancer e.t.c

 These are good places to start if you already have the skill, and are ready to take on paid jobs.